JenithX05/Simon-s-Game/README.md

 # Simon-s-Game
-This a game made using HTML,CSS and JS
+This a game made using HTML,CSS and JS.